Azure/SFNuGet/README.md

 * [Publish a Service Fabric NuGet package](docs/Tutorial-PublishService.md)

 # Customize you NuGet packages

+## Use a custom Package.xml file
 The PowerShell module uses a **Package.xml** file as the template to generate NuGet package specification.
 When it builds your NuGet packages, it automatically reads service metadata and assembly metadata to replace placeholders (marked with '$' sign) in this file, such as $serviceName and $assemblyCompany.
 If you prefer, you can update this file to use customized information instead of auto-detected information.
 Especially, you probably want to update the **licenseUrl** to match with your licensing model.

+## Use application manifest overrides
+If you want your services to be configured in specific ways in the target application manifest, you can add an **ApplicationManifest.overrides.xml** file to the root folder of your service package.
+The following elements from the override file will be carried over to the target application manifest:

+* DefaultServices\Service
+* Parameters
+* Policies
+* Principals

 # Updates

+## November 11, 2017

+* Application manifest overrides are extended to support services and parameters in addition to policies and principals.

 ## September 29, 2017